imyashkale/portfolio/docs/projects/infrastructure.md

 #### Introduction

 I will introduce the various Infrastructure as Code (IaC) projects I've worked on.
-These projects utilize Terraform and Kubernetes to manage AWS infrastructure and deploy applications.
+These projects utilize Terraform to manage AWS infrastructure and Kubernetes to deploy applications.

 ## Featured Projects